-Parental alienation (or Hostile Aggressive Parenting) involves a group of behaviors that are damaging to children’s mental and emotional well-being and can interfere with a relationship between a child and either parent (mother or father).
+Parental alienation involves a group of behaviors that are damaging to children’s mental and emotional well-being and can interfere with a relationship between a child and either parent (mother or father).
 These behaviors most often accompany high conflict marriages, separation or divorce.

 The behaviors whether verbal or non-verbal, cause a child to be mentally manipulated or bullied into believing a loving parent is the cause of all their problems, and/or the enemy, to be feared, hated, disrespected and/or avoided.
-It is traumatic to the children and the parent or other family member that loves them.
+It is traumatic to the children, the noncustodial parent or other family members that love them.

 It is so important to protect the innocent, …the children.

-The aim of the Awareness is to make the general public, judges, police officers, mental health care workers, child protection agencies, lawyers, as well as friends and family of the targeted children or their parents become aware of this growing problem.
+The aim of the Awareness is to make the general public, judges, police officers, mental health care workers, child protection agencies, lawyers, as well as friends and families going through this, become aware of this growing problem.

-If you feel you are going through Parental Alienation, please connect with us in one of our Closed Facebook Groups, Glimmers of Hope – Non-Custodial Moms Support Group – Divorce/Parental Alienation or Glimmers of Hope – All Inclusive Family Support – Divorce/PA .
+If you are going through a hostile divorce, alienation, or Family Bond Obstruction, please connect with us in one of our Closed Facebook Groups, Glimmers of Hope – Non-Custodial Moms Support Group – Divorce/Alienation or Glimmers of Hope – All Inclusive Family Support – Divorce/Alienation .

 There will be plenty of support and love for each person that come into our Mom’s Group or the Family Group.
 What we ask of you is this: that you are in a place of desiring to be the best you can be for yourself and your children and that you are willing to be open to new ideas and subjects regarding yourself and your relationship with you children.

 We expect that you are in this for connection, support, love, and changes, so please note that it isn’t a space for a complaining or negativity.
 These groups are set up for the safety of its members and if you choose to do anything different, we will not tolerate it and you will be asked to leave or be deleted from the group.
-There is enough going on in dealing with the custodial parent’s interference as well as not being able to grieve the loss of your children.
+There is enough going on in dealing with the hostile divorce and alienation, as well as not being able to grieve the loss of your children.

 Please note that these groups are set up to assist those interested in moving forward.
 It will involve ideas and practices in being able to handle what is happening, some self-help recommendations and some real life ideas and suggestions in handling your situation.
 This group is about growth, not staying stuck in your story, which doesn’t help you anyway.
 The end result is to be strong for you and your children.